What are vital records?

 U.S. Vital Records – This website will help you find your ancestors in the United States.
 Use the site to search federal census records, obituary records, and old newspapers.
 The results lead you to Ancestry.com.
 However, we don’t recommend this particular search unless you do genealogy research.

 View our legal forms page for descriptions of legal documents related to this type of research.
-Related documents include divorce or separation forms, pre-marital agreements (prenups), last will and testament forms, and other miscellaneous documents.
+Related documents include divorce or separation forms, pre-marital agreements (prenups), last will forms, and other miscellaneous records.

-Please comment below if you have any questions about conducting a vital records search.
+Please comment below if you have questions about conducting a vital records search.

 The problem is that not all states allow access to birth certificate information.
 (I live in California, where birth times are public information.)
 Would your company be able to access this information?